wuqing1902/cybersecurity/overthewire/natas.md

 This level demonstrates a basic information disclosure vulnerability, where sensitive data is exposed within the client-side source code.
 Although comments are not rendered in the browser, they are still accessible to users who inspect the page.
 Storing credentials in HTML comments is considered a poor security practice, as it allows attackers to easily retrieve hidden information.

+Thus, it is important to note that HTML comments are not secure and should not be used to hide critical data.
+Always inspect page source when analyzing web applications and never store sensitive information (e.g., passwords) in client-side code.

 ---

 ## Natas 1